bytecodealliance/cap-std/cap-async-std/README.md

   </p>
 </div>

-This crate provides a capability-oriented version of [`async-std`].
-See the [toplevel README.md] for more information about capability-oriented security.
+This crate provides a capability-based version of [`async-std`].
+See the [toplevel README.md] for more information about capability-based security.

 At the moment, `cap-async-std` is a very rudimentary translation of [`cap-std`] to `async-std`.
 It hasn't yet been optimized to make effective use of `async`.